Gareth Hall

+Club career

+Chelsea

 Hall was born in Croydon.
 He started his career as an apprentice at Chelsea and made his first team debut on 5 May 1987 against Wimbledon, having featured in a reserve match earlier in the day.
-He made a total of 225 League appearances during his time at the club, although the number of matches he played was limited by the presence of Steve Clarke.
+He made a total of 225 league appearances during his time at the club, although the number of matches he played was limited by the presence of Steve Clarke.
 Hall was a member of the Chelsea team that won the 1990 Full Members Cup at Wembley Stadium.

+Sunderland

 He moved to Sunderland in January 1996, having originally been on loan there.
-Hall went on to make 48 League appearances for the club.
+Hall went on to make 48 league appearances for the club.

+Later career

 Hall joined Swindon Town in May 1998 and played in most games during his first two seasons.
 Following the arrival of Colin Todd he was told he could leave on a free transfer, but continued training with the team and he ended up playing a few more matches for them, before leaving in May 2001 to join Havant & Waterlooville.
 In total he made 97 senior appearances for Swindon, scoring 3 goals.

+International career

 He won 9 international caps for Wales, first being selected for the senior side on 23 March 1988, in a 2–1 friendly defeat to Yugoslavia.
 His last cap came on 29 April 1992 in a 1–1 friendly draw with Austria.